Cavuno

 • Industry standard

-Most Applicant Tracking Systems (like Greenhouse, Lever, Workday, and Workable) automatically generate XML feeds, making integration straightforward.
+Most Applicant Tracking Systems (like Greenhouse, Lever, Workday, and Workable) automatically generate XML feeds, making integration simple.

 Web scraping